bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Overview of Asynchronous Material

-Why are students learning State management?
+Why are students learning state management?

 * State Management is critical to effectively managing the flow of data through a large application to reduce the number of errors encountered when using other solutions like prop-drilling.
 * When working on larger-scale or enterprise-level React projects, managing global state using React Context API or a third-party solution like Redux is a critical part of the application's success.
 * The initial time investment in setting up global state management pays dividends the larger an application becomes.
-* State Management expands on the students existing knowledge of state within React applications.
+* State management expands on the students existing knowledge of state within React applications.
 * Having the ability to implement a global state management framework or API allows students to go from employer-ready to employer-competitive.

 Throughout the async module this week, students will use React to do the following: